 Zoom / Google Hangouts / Microsoft Teams / Maestro

 Use these to set-up remote conferencing services to allow users to meet face-to-face even when physically apart.
-In response to high demand during the outbreak, Zoom, Microsoft and Google are offering many of their paying features for free as well as increasing the number of participants allowed in their free version.
+In response to the high demand during the outbreak, Zoom, Microsoft, and Google are offering many of their paid features for free as well as increasing the number of participants allowed in their free version.

 Asana / HiTask / LiquidPlanner / Trello